NStanley0524/Breast_Cancer_Power_BI/README.md

 - To identify significant patterns, trends and factors contributing to mortality rates
 - To analyze the leading causes of breast cancer deaths from 2017 to 2019
 - To provide actionable insights for healthcare professionals, policy makers, researchers to enhance prevention strategies, improve patient outcomes and ultimately reduce breats cancer mortality

+### Target Audience
+- Doctors, nurses, and medical researchers interested in understanding trends and patterns in breast cancer mortality rates.
+- Policy makers and public health officials who need insights to inform decisions and create strategies for cancer prevention and treatment.
+- Individuals who have an interest in breast cancer statistics and trends, particularly those affected by the disease or involved in awareness campaigns.
+- Scholars conducting research on breast cancer, epidemiology, or public health who can use your findings or methodology in their studies

 ### Data Sources